Dr. Ronan Collins

 Because AF can be intermittent and the condition is more likely to develop over time, pulse checks should be taken regularly.

-Collins advises knowing what your blood pressure is and maintaining a healthy weight and active lifestyle, as well as limiting your alcohol intake, to reduce the chances of developing AF in the first place.
+Collins advises knowing what your blood pressure is and maintaining a healthy weight and active lifestyle, as well as limiting your alcohol intake, to reduce the chances of developing patients with AF in the first place.

 Managing the condition